 Behari, a life-orientation teacher at Umzinto Secondary School on the KwaZulu-Natal south coast, and Shezi, a life-sciences teacher at Adams College near Amanzimtoti, were among the scores who recently welcomed the provincial launch of the Teacher Laptop Initiative (TLI).

 The initiative provides packages for teachers to purchase laptops already loaded with prescribed minimum software specifications that facilitate school administration, the national curriculum and internet connectivity.
+The one-stop package must include comprehensive insurance, unlimited five-year warranties and financing, as qualifying teachers will receive a R130 monthly taxable allowance and be expected to fund the balance themselves.

 Currently, the packages from the 12 provisionally accredited suppliers cost R250 to R390 a month with repayments spread over five years.